 Our Iowa Predominant Use Study will determine the percentage, on per-meter basis, allowed to be claimed for the utility sales tax exemption for electricity, natural gas, and water.
 For qualified processes, on a per meter basis, the State, City, and County sales taxes can be removed up to the percentage determined by the predominant use study.
 In addition to removing that percentage of sales taxes from the electricity, natural gas, and/or water meter, a refund may also be claimed up to that same exempt percentage limited to the statute of limitations (36 months in Iowa).
 Note: the Iowa predominant use studies should be updated every 3 years.

-See below to view the law as of 02/07/19 pertaining to the predominant use studies required for the sales tax exemptions for electricity and natural gas in Iowa or contact us for a no-obligation consultation.
+See below to view the law as of 02/07/19 pertaining to the predominant use studies required for the sales tax exemptions for electricity and natural gas in Iowa.
+If you have questions, see our frequently asked questions page or contact us for a no-obligation consultation.
 The law may also be viewed at the State’s website at the link below by searching for “electricity sales tax exemption” on the State’s website.
 Call 346-241-0100 or Toll Free 844-767-0037 with any questions.

 Machinery, Equipment, and Computer Exemption